Filling a casual vacancy in the office of parish councillor

-To qualify for election as a Parish Councillor, and to hold this position, an applicant must be:
+To qualify for election and to be a councillor, an applicant must be:

-- on the relevant day and thereafter they continue to be on the electoral register for the Parish
+- on the relevant day and afterwards, are on the electoral register for the parish

-- during the whole of the twelve months before that day, they have owned or tenanted land or premises in the parish
+- for 12 months before that day, they have owned or tenanted land or premises in the parish

-- during the whole of the twelve months before that day their principal or only place of work has been in the parish
+- for 12 months before that day, their main or only place of work has been in the parish

-- during the whole of the twelve months before that day, they have lived in the parish or within 4.8km (3 miles) of the parish boundary
+- for 12 months before that day, they have lived in the parish or within 4.8km (3 miles) of the parish boundary

 You can find our current vacancies at the bottom of this page.

 An applicant can be disqualified from standing for election or co-option if they: